Measuring Blood Pressure

 Checking and recording your blood pressure regularly is very useful because it:

 - Helps your health care provider know how well it is controlled.

-- Helps you track the progress of your treatment and lifestyle changes, if you’ve already been diagnosed with hypertension.
+- Helps you track the progress of your treatment and lifestyle changes specially if you are in an assisted living community who takes care of you, if you’ve already been diagnosed with hypertension.

 - Is a helpful reminder to stick to your treatment plan.